henri/spb/README.md

 ---
 #### :earth_asia: Enviroment Varables

-Display a list of enviroment variables which may be configured within your shell or via the SPB [configuration file](https://github.com/henri/spb/blob/main/README.md#spb-configuration-file).
+Display a list of environment variables which may be configured within your shell or via the SPB [configuration file](https://github.com/henri/spb/blob/main/README.md#spb-configuration-file).

 ```spb --configuration-variables```